cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 });
 ```

+### Unconditional Follow-up (`#done`)

+The `#done` handler fires after every event, regardless of whether the primary handler succeeded, failed, or threw.
+It is the equivalent of a `finally` block and is intended for cleanup that must always run:

+- Releasing locks or counters
+- Emitting audit events
+- Notifying monitoring systems

+`req.data.error` is populated when the parent failed (identical to `#failed`). `req.eventQueue.triggerEvent` is
+available under the same rules as `#succeeded` and `#failed` — use `triggerEventResult.status` to distinguish
+outcomes, or check `triggerEventResult === undefined` to detect an unhandled exception.

+Both a specific handler (`<event>/#done`) and a generic handler (`#done`) are supported.
+The specific handler takes
+priority over the generic one.

 ### Stopping the Chain

-A `#failed` handler is a terminal step — the event-queue will **not** trigger another successor after it, even if
+`#failed` and `#done` handlers are terminal steps — the event-queue will **not** trigger another successor after
-one is registered.
-This prevents infinite failure chains.
+them, even if one is registered.
+This prevents infinite failure or cleanup chains.

 ### Service-Specific vs. Generic Handlers